hafsa-cs/Internship-Program-Analysis/README.md

 - SQL
 - Python
 - Microsoft Excel
+- Power Query
+- DAX
 - Data Visualization
 - Data Analysis
+- Business Intelligence

 ---

-⭐ **If you found this project helpful, please consider giving it a star!**
+⭐ **If you found this project helpful, please consider giving it a Star!**